akshendra/akshendra.github.io/docs-on-fly/index.md

 </html>
 ```

 We have set the `http://localhost:3000/docs/swagger.json` as the place to server JSON specification already.
-Let's setup a route to serve this HTML as well.
+Let's set up a route to serve this HTML as well.

 ```js
 app.get('/docs', (req, res) => {